Architecture Overview

 • Deployment Manager - a person that installs and configures Airflow and manages the deployment

-• DAG author - a person that writes DAGs and submits them to Airflow
+• Dag author - a person that writes Dags and submits them to Airflow

-• Operations User - a person that triggers DAGs and tasks and monitors their execution
+• Operations User - a person that triggers Dags and tasks and monitors their execution

 Architecture Diagrams